 There are labels on the exterior of the recreation vehicle indicating the location of the grey and black tank drains (also called dump valves).
-Always drain the black water holding tank first so the grey tank wastewater can help rinse any solids or debris from the dump outlet and sewer hose.
+Depending on your model, you may have one or two valves.
+With one valve, the gray and black tank will release contents simultaneously.
+With the 2-valve set up, it is recommended that you release the black tank first, followed by the grey tank.
+This will help rinse and debris from the outlet and sewer hose.
+To make drainage easier, level the RV.